Attlee the cat has done mouse check ahead of coronation – Sir Lindsay Hoyle

 The Commons Speaker has a number of politically named pets, including Maggie the tortoise and Boris the parrot.

-Preparations are under way across the country to ensure events surrounding the King’s coronation go smoothly next week – and Westminster is no exception.
+Preparations are under way across the country to ensure events surrounding the King’s coronation go smoothly this week – and Westminster is no exception.

 Among those working to get the parliamentary estate in order is Commons Speaker Sir Lindsay Hoyle’s menagerie, which has been brought down to London from his home in Lancashire.